dwhiffing/fury/content/aar/cf/cf5/cf5_aj/body.md

 approaching Curacao at full speed to intercept the LSTs.
 The captain immediately orders the throttles reduced to creep, and as the sub slows the sonarman suddenly calls out that it's fast and close: 16 knots, and less than two miles.
-"Snapshot\!
-Both tubes\!
-Cut the wires\!" orders the captain, and two Mk48s launch towards the target, before the Greenling turns away, dives, and runs at flank speed, certain that Soviet torpedoes will be closing on them at any moment.
+"Snapshot!
+Both tubes!
+Cut the wires!" orders the captain, and two Mk48s launch towards the target, before the Greenling turns away, dives, and runs at flank speed, certain that Soviet torpedoes will be closing on them at any moment.
 Their only hope is that the enemy will turn away to flee, lose contact with them, and then they can dodge the torpedo with a sudden course change.
 But at this range?
 Faint hope...

 Then there's a thud of a distant explosion.
 A hit?
 The Greenling keeps running, before turning and slowing to listen.
 There are ongoing breakup noises, the distant sound of one Mk48 running off into the deep, and nothing else.
 No enemy torpedoes.
-They didn't fire\!
+They didn't fire!
 As for what it was, we never did get a definitive ID. *(Postwar analysis shows that this was not a Soviet sub at all.
 This was one of the Venezualan Type 209s, presumably manoeuvring at high speed to try and close on the transiting